appform-io/ranger/README.md

 If any of the above are breached, the service will automatically be marked as unhealthy.

-- _Isolated Monitors_ - Any extention of _IsolatedHealthMonitor_ may be used to register an isolated monitor.
+- _Isolated Monitors_ - Any extension of _IsolatedHealthMonitor_ may be used to register an isolated monitor.
 Each of these monitors will be running continuously on separate isolated threads.
 Each thread holds an independent state of the isolated monitor.
 The state of all Monitors will be aggregated an updated on Zookeeper at regular intervals.
   - _PingCheckMonitor_ - This monitor can be used to ping a url at regular intervals.
 It could be a self localhost ping too.
 You can also add minimum failure counts, to ensure that there are no fluctuations
     ```
         .withIsolatedHealthMonitor(new PingCheckMonitor(new TimeEntity(2, TimeUnit.SECONDS), httpRequest, 5000, 5, 3, "google.com", 80));  // put in the url here